spacetelescope/jwst/docs/jwst/wfs_combine/main.rst

 difference in the pixel indexes, rounded to the nearest whole pixel, is used as the nominal offsets in the x/y image axes.

-If the optional argument "--do_refine" is set to ``True``, the nominal offsets are emperically refined using a cross-correlation technique.
+If the optional argument "--do_refine" is set to ``True``, the nominal offsets are empirically refined using a cross-correlation technique.
 The steps in the refinement are as follows:

 1. Create a smoothed version of image 1 using a Gaussian kernel.